Quantum Generative Modeling of Single-Cell transcriptomes: Capturing Gene-Gene and Cell-Cell Interactions: Abstract

 \section{Abstract}

-{ Single-cell RNA sequencing (scRNA-seq) data simulation is limited by classical methods that rely on linear correlations, failing to capture the intrinsic, nonlinear dependencies and the simultaneous gene-gene and cell-cell interactions.
-We introduce qSimCells, a novel hybrid quantum-classical simulator that leverages quantum entanglement to model single-cell transcriptomes.
-The core innovation is a quantum kernel that uses a parameterized quantum circuit with CNOT gates to encode complex, nonlinear gene regulatory network (GRN) and cell-cell communication topologies with explicit directionality (causality).
-The synthetic data exhibits non-classical dependencies that challenge standard analysis.
-We demonstrated that classical correlation methods (Pearson and Spearman) failed to reconstruct the complete programmed quantum causal paths, instead reporting spurious statistical artifacts driven by high base-gene expression probabilities.
-Applying CellChat2.0 to the simulated cell-cell communication validated the true mechanistic links by showing a robust, relative increase in communication probability (up to 75-fold) only when the quantum entanglement was active.
-This work confirms that the quantum kernel is essential for creating high-fidelity ground truth data, highlighting the need for advanced inference techniques to capture the complex, non-classical dependencies inherent in gene regulation.}
+{ Single-cell RNA sequencing (scRNA-seq) data simulation is limited by classical methods that primarily rely on linear correlations, failing to capture the intrinsic, nonlinear dependencies.
+Existing simulators do not jointly model gene-gene regulatory interactions and cell-cell communication.
+We introduce qSimCells, a novel quantum computing-based simulator that employs entanglement to model intra- and inter-cellular interactions, generating realistic single-cell transcriptomic data from heterogeneous cell populations.
+The core innovation is a quantum kernel that uses a parameterized quantum circuit with CNOT gates to encode complex, nonlinear gene regulatory networks (GRNs) together with cell-cell communication topologies.
+By explicitly programming the entanglement architecture, the simulator establishes a known generative ground truth for both regulatory and communication pathways.
+The resulting synthetic data exhibits dependencies arising from the joint probability structure of the quantum circuit.
+Notably, standard correlation-based analyses (Pearson and Spearman) fail to recover the programmed causal relationships and instead report spurious associations driven by high baseline gene-expression probabilities.
+Furthermore, applying cell-cell communication detection to the simulated data serves as an internal consistency check, where CellChat, a widely adopted communication detection framework, correctly identifies the true ligand-receptor pairs when inter-state entanglement is active, revealing a robust, up to ~98-fold relative increase in inferred communication probability.
+These results demonstrate that the quantum kernel is instrumental for producing high-fidelity benchmark datasets with known ground truth.
+More broadly, they highlight the limitations of conventional correlation-based inference methods and underscore the need for advanced analytical approaches capable of capturing the complex structural dependencies underlying gene regulation and cell–cell communication.}

 \keywords{Quantum Computing, Quantum Sampler, Biophysics, Bioinformatics, Single-cell}